Code-Institute-Submissions/project-6/README.md

 ## **CI Guidelines**

 - **Use the following guidelines when developing your project:**
-  - Build a web app that fulfills some actual (or imagined) real-world need.
+  - Build a web app that fulfils some actual (or imagined) real-world need.
 This can be of your choosing and may be domain specific.
-  - Write a README file for your project that explains what the project does and the need that it fulfills.
+  - Write a README file for your project that explains what the project does and the need that it fulfils.
 It should also describe the functionality of the project, as well as the technologies used.
 Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
 A project submitted without a README file will FAIL.
-  - The project must be a brand new Django project, composed of multiple apps (an app for each reusable component in your project).
+  - The project must be a brand-new Django project, composed of multiple apps (an app for each reusable component in your project).
   - The project should include an authentication mechanism, allowing a user to register and log in, and there should be a good reason as to why the users would need to do so. e.g., a user would have to register to persist their shopping cart between sessions (otherwise it would be lost).
   - At least one of your Django apps should contain some e-commerce functionality using Stripe.
 This may be a shopping cart checkout, subscription-based payments or single payments, etc.
   - Include at least one form with validation that will allow users to create and edit models in the backend (in addition to the authentication mechanism).